SavedowW/YAECS/README.md

 - No global indexing (and I honestly don't know how to implement it, at least without type erasure, or even why would you use it)
 - No preservable indexing within archetypes - this could be changed later on

-The only relevant files are `ECS.hpp` and `TypeManip.hpp`. `ExampleComponents.h` contains relevant examples, `utils.h` contains some utilities used for debugging and dumping data, `main.cpp` contains examples of systems and usage examples, `Vector2.h` contains some structures used for examples, the rest are essentially irrelevant.
+The only relevant files are `yaECS.hpp` and `TypeManip.hpp`. `ExampleComponents.h` contains relevant examples, `utils.h` contains some utilities used for debugging and dumping data, `main.cpp` contains examples of systems and usage examples, `Vector2.h` contains some structures used for examples, the rest are essentially irrelevant.

 # TODOs
 - Add callbacks for add / delete / convert operations or when entity is moved for archetypes